meilisearch/documentation/guides/advanced_guides/search_parameters.md

 - `"*"`

-  The `*` character can also be used.
-In that case, all the attributes present in `attributesToRetrieve` will be assigned to `attributesToHighlight`.
+  In this case, all the attributes present in `attributesToRetrieve` will be assigned to `attributesToHighlight`.

 Every matching string sequence in the given attribute's field will be wrapped around an `<em>` tag.